CrazyPython/tree-query/README.md

 > This README is TODO.
 If you'd like to use this software in a project, **don't hestiate to reach out to me.**

-Tree query is a tool that searches across indented lines.
+`tree-query` is a tool that lets you execute queries on ordinary directories of files like text and Markdown, inspired by Roam Research's query syntax.

 It is a replacement for Roam's query system.
 It supports everything Roam does, except for block references.